 We’re in pain when we remember the relationships we had that only lasted in such a short period of time.
 We’re tormented about the times that we sacrificed our happiness in hopes that someone will love us back.

-We’re hurt that some people think it’s okay to manipulate us, take advantage of us, rob our innocence, and play with our feelings.
+We’re hurt that some people think it’s okay to manipulate us, take advantage of us, rob us of our innocence, and play with our feelings.

 Sometimes we get scared.